zac7777/Entropy/Entropy/Sets/Slow Rifles.md

 Proficiency requirement: 2

 ---
-*Best used in squads, veterans of great battles still here the ringing of staggered fire*
+*Best used in squads, veterans of great battles still hear the ringing of staggered fire*

 #itemSet #weapons